Chips want to be free...

 The Chips4Makers wants to make it possible for makers and hobbyists to make their own open source chips.

-Currently the Retro-uC pilot project is being developed and being planned to be taped-out mid next year.
+Currently the Retro-uC pilot project is being developed and being planned to be taped-out early August 2021.
 Together with that design also some first customer chips could be produced.

 If you have an open source digital (FPGA) design and envision turning it into your own chip,

-process technologies there are restrictions on performance and size of the design.
+use of mature process technologies there are restrictions on performance and size of the

 In order to enlarge the open source design pool available to the community, Chips4Makers only processes open source designs.
 A business-level ASIC service for proprietary designs will be launched after Chips4Makers beta completes.

-The project's progress and other side stories will be posted on the Chips4Makers blog.
+The project's progress and other side stories on open source silicon production will be posted on the Chips4Makers blog.